-In determining the audit procedures we took into account the results of our evaluation and testing of the operating effectiveness of the Barclays-wide fraud risk management controls.
+In determining the audit procedures we took into account the results of our evaluation and testing of the operating effectiveness of the Group-wide fraud risk management controls.

-We performed procedures including identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included high-risk journal entries and other adjustments made at the end of the reporting period.
+We also performed procedures including identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
+These included those posted by specific individuals based on set parameters or those containing specific words which were assessed to form part of high-risk criteria.